Extinct languages of northern Peru: Tabancale

 Five words of Tabancale (Tabancal, Aconipa) are recorded: yema 'water', moa 'maize', oyme 'firewood', lalaque /[lalake]/ 'fire', tie 'house'.
 These do not correspond to any known language or family, so Tabancale is unclassified and potentially a language isolate.
 It was spoken in Aconipa, department of Cajamarca.

 Chirino

 The Chirino were one of the principal peoples of the area.
-Based on the four words which were recorded, yungo 'water', yugato 'maize', xumás 'firewood', paxquiro /[paʃˈkiɾo]/ 'grass', their language would appear to be related to Candoshi (Torero 1993, Adelaar 2004:406).
+Based on the four words which were recorded, yungo 'water', yugato 'maize', xumás 'firewood', paxquiro /[paʃˈkiɾo]/ 'grass', their language would appear to be related to Candoshi.

 Sácata

 Three words of the language of Sácata (Zácata), apparently that of the Chillao people, are recorded: unga 'water', umague /[umaɡe]/ 'maize', chichache 'fire'.
-Connections have been suggested with Candoshí (the word for water is similar to that of Chirino) and Arawakan, but the evidence is insufficient.
+Connections have been suggested with Candoshi (the word for water is similar to that of Chirino) and Arawakan, but the evidence is insufficient.

 Rabona

 Rabona, formerly spoken in the district of Santiago de las Montañas in Ecuador, is poorly attested.
 Based on limited evidence, predominantly plant names, many sources have grouped Rabona with Candoshi-Shapra.